vrcAlbert/documentation-api/source/javascript/$container/nosTabs.rst

 .. js:function:: $container.nosTabs([method [, options [, ... ]]])

 	Manage back-office's tabs.
-This is a :ref:`javascript/sub_function`.
+This is a :term:`function with sub-functions`.

 	:param mixed method: The sub-function name, ``open`` (default), ``add``, ``close``, ``update`` or ``current``.
 If omit, this is the first parameter of the default sub-function :js:func:`nosTabs.open()`.
 	:param mixed options: Parameters of the sub-function.